HEALS, Inc. & School-Based Health Centers

 Children, especially adolescents, are an increasingly underserved population in Alabama and the nation.
 School-based health centers like HEALS help eliminate traditional barriers to health care access, including economics and lack of transportation as well as lack of knowledge of available services and the importance of preventive care.

-Read more about the benefits of school-based health centers like HEALS and learn about the positive impact we have on student’s academic success. (courtesy of NASBHC – National Assembly on School-Based Health Care).
+Read more about the benefits of school-based health centers like HEALS and learn about the positive impact we have on student’s academic success and the collaboration between schools and centers like ours. (courtesy of SBHA – School Based Health Alliance

 Other HEALS Resources & Partners